0.0 Executive Summary

 Best Practices

-- Restrict BIOS/UEFI access to prevent unsafe memory changes.
+- Restrict BIOS/UEFI access to prevent unsafe memory alterations.

-- Monitor logs for memory errors to detect failures early.
+- Monitor logs for memory errors to detect failures early on.

-- Enable dual-channel or quad-channel modes for better performance.
+- Dual-channel or quad-channel modes should be enabled for better performance.

-- Keep accurate hardware records for asset tracking (NIST ID.AM-1).
+- Maintain accurate hardware records for asset tracking (NIST ID.AM-1).

 Framework Alignment

-- Supports NIST Cybersecurity Framework for system reliability and availability.
+- Supports the NIST Cybersecurity Framework for system reliability and availability.

-- Aligns with ISO 27001 for hardware reliability controls.
+- Aligns with ISO 27001 for hardware reliability.

-- Follows general IT best practices for system stability and data protection.
+- Follows general IT best practices for system stability and protection of data.